 For some time now, I’ve been thinking about visiting the small local chocolate factory in Barbados.
 Unable to convince any friends to join me (what’s wrong with these people, who doesn’t love chocolate?), I headed off by myself.

-Booking the tour is easy… just head to the Agapey Chocolate Factory website and pick your date & time.
+Booking the tour is easy… just click here!
 The factory is located a short stroll from the cruise ship port, so it’s a great activity for cruise visitors.

 The day I visited there were just 3 of us for the tour, but there are often larger groups when large cruise ships are in port.